mixbytes/tank/docs/guide/README.md

 `Europe`, `Asia`, `NorthAmerica` region names are self-explanatory.

-`default` region is a synonym for default region used by Tank.

-`random` region says that instances must be distributed evenly across available regions.
+`random` region indicates that instances must be distributed evenly across available regions.

 Region names are cloud provider-agnostic and can be configured in `~/.tank/regions.yml` (by default the predefined region config is copied and used at the moment of the first run creation).

-In the common case a *region options* can be written as a set of various options - generally applicable and region-specific.
+In general, a *region options* can be written as a set of various options - that are generally applicable and region-specific.

-* `count` region option specifies how many servers to set up into the region.
+* `count` region option specifies how many servers should be set up in the region.

 ##### Generally applicable options

-Generally applicable options can be specified in the number of contexts: *instances*, *role configuration*, *region configuration*.
+Generally applicable options can be specified in a number of contexts: *instances*, *role configuration*, *region configuration*.

-More local contexts has higher precedence over wrapping contextes, e.g. an option specified in a role configuration takes precedence over the same option specified on the `instances` level:
+More local contexts have higher precedence over wrapping contexts, e.g. an option specified in a role configuration takes precedence over the same option specified at the `instances` level:

 ```yaml
 instances: